benmvp/slides/2019/cssconfeu/webdev.md

   * You're not less than / sub par
   * There are many ways to learn
   * I know many folks from bootcamps who are flat out killing it
-  * Some I've had the pleasure of mentoring/training
-  * Others who I didn't even know they were bootcamp grads until they told me
 - Even if you just graduated yesterday
-  * You can be just as integral as those of us who were there near the beginning or w/ a traditional background
+  * You can be just as integral to the community as those of us who were there near the beginning or w/ a traditional background
 - To sum it up: YOU GOT THIS!

 =====